Contents

 Data science is one of the fastest-growing AI-related professions.
 Data Scientists use machine learning algorithms to interpret complex datasets and help business leaders make informed decisions.

-According to a 2021 study, demand for Data Scientists in the UK is large and growing—with an estimated 178,000 possible vacancies.
+Data Analysts and scientists rank sixth on the Future of Jobs Report 2023(opens new window)’s list of the fastest-growing occupations between 2023 and 2027.
 These professionals also command healthy salaries.
-Glassdoor data indicates Data Scientists in London earn a median salary of £59,000(opens new window).
+Glassdoor data indicates Data Scientists in London earn a median salary of £60,000(opens new window).

 Additionally, LinkedIn’s 2024 Jobs on the Rise Report(opens new window) lists Artificial Intelligence Engineer as the tenth-fastest growing career.
 These experts use programming languages and technical skills to build, train, and maintain AI software.
-According to Glassdoor, Artificial Intelligence Engineers earn an average salary of £55,000 in the UK.
+According to Glassdoor, Artificial Intelligence Engineers in London earn an average salary of £64,000(opens new window).

 Future proof your career with in-demand skills